Investigators: Attacker ‘did not know who’ Zeldin was

-David Jakubonis, 43, made an initial court appearance Saturday before a federal magistrate judge on a single count of assaulting a member of Congress with a dangerous weapon.
+David Jakubonis, 43, made an initial court appearance Saturday before a federal magistrate judge in Rochester, New York, on a single count of assaulting a member of Congress with a dangerous weapon.
 The charge carries a potential maximum penalty of 10 years in prison.

 He was ordered held until a bail hearing in federal court Wednesday.
-Prosecutors said he should remain detained as a risk of flight and dangerous, according to a court filing.
+Prosecutors said he should remain detained as a flight risk and is dangerous, according to a court filing.
+Assistant federal public defender Steven Slawinski, representing Jakubonis, said in an email to The Associated Press that he planned to ask the judge to release Jakubonis from custody.

 Jakubonis was arraigned Friday on a separate state charge of attempted assault in the second degree and was released by a local judge.
 That prompted criticism from Zeldin and other Republicans who held it up as an example of the need to reform New York’s bail laws, something Zeldin has called on Democratic Gov. Kathy Hochul to toughen.